Designing mixed-settings learning programmes

 Questions for self-review

-Can I get help creating mixed programmes for students?
+Can I get help creating mixed-setting programmes for ākonga?